10. Plan for Coordination of the main Wedding Day

 18. Pack a wedding day emergency kit

 Do this alone or together with your chief bridesmaid/ maid of honour and let her take custody of the kit on the wedding day.
+You also want to read out tips on how to guarantee that your wedding will go perfectly as planned.

 19. Treat and bond with your girls (bridesmaids)